Revisiting Very High Energy Gamma-Ray Absorption in Cosmic Propagation under the Combined Effects of Axion-Like Particles and Lorentz Invariance Violation: Model and strategy

 where

-We utilized the observational data of GRB 221009A from LHAASO \citep{caoz2023}, specifically the measurements from the Kilometer Squared Array (KM2A) and the Water Cherenkov Detector Array (WCDA) during the 300–900 s interval after the trigger.
-In addition, HAWC's Carpet-2 experiment detected gamma-ray photons with energies up to 251 TeV \citep{fin2023}.
-To simplify the modeling of photon–ALPs mixing, we neglect the QED vacuum polarization and the CMB-induced photon dispersion terms in the mixing matrix.
+To simplify the modeling of photon-ALP mixing, we neglect the QED vacuum polarization and the CMB-induced photon dispersion terms in the mixing matrix.
 This is justified by the approximate scaling relations $\Delta_{\mathrm{QED}} \propto E_\gamma \cdot B_T^2$ and $\Delta_{\mathrm{CMB}} \propto E_\gamma \cdot (1 + z)^3$.
-Given that the transverse magnetic field $B_T$ is of the order of a few microgauss and the redshift of the GRB is $z < 0.5$, similar to the case considered in \citet{chen2024}, both contributions are subdominant compared to the photon–ALPs coupling and plasma effects in the energy range of interest.
+Given that the transverse magnetic field $B_T$ is of the order of a few microgauss and the redshift of the GRB is $z < 0.5$, similar to the case considered in \citep{chen2024}, both contributions are subdominant compared to the photon-ALP coupling and plasma effects in the energy range of interest.

-Additionally, we account for the stochastic orientation of the magnetic field in each domain, as considered in \citet{gro2002,chen2024}.
-When the overall magnetic region has a size $L \gg r$, where $r$ is the coherence length of a single domain and $P_0$ is the photon-to-ALPs conversion probability within a single domain, the expression for the total conversion probability was originally derived in \citet{gro2002} and is adopted in the present work following the formulation provided by \citet{chen2024}.
+Additionally, we account for the stochastic orientation of the magnetic field in each domain, as considered in \citep{gro2002,chen2024}.
+When the overall magnetic region has a size $L \gg r$, where $r$ is the coherence length of a single domain and $P_0$ is the photon-to-ALPs conversion probability within a single domain, the expression for the total conversion probability was originally derived in \citep{gro2002} and is adopted in the present work following the formulation provided by \citep{chen2024}.

-To characterize the propagation of VHE gamma rays from GRB 221009A through the Milky Way, we adopt a magnetic field strength of 0.5 $\mu$G and an electron density of 0.04 cm$^{-3}$ in the source region, assuming a path length of 10 kpc \citep{fle2010}.
-For the Milky Way environment to estimate the probability of ALPs to photon converision, we model the propagation over a distance of 30 kpc with a regular magnetic field strength of 3.0 $\mu$G \citep{jan2012} and an electron density of 0.05 cm$^{-3}$, based on the NE2001 model \citep{cor2002}, which are consistent with typical conditions in the Galactic disk.

-Next, we fit the multi-wavelength energy spectrum of GRB 221009A using LHAASO's observational data during the 300–900 s interval, with and without inclusion of the 251 TeV photon.
-To accelerate the fitting process, we adopted typical values for the LIV scale in the range of 5–10 $E_{\rm Planck}$, as suggested by the light curve analysis in \citet{caoz2024}, and further fine-tuned this parameter to $E_{\text{QG}} = 2.4~E_{\rm Planck}$.
-This adjustment aimed to test whether the observed spectral energy distributions (SEDs), particularly the 251 TeV photon, could be accounted for by the LIV effect alone.
-We found that considering only the LIV component allows for an approximate fit to the broadband SED, including the 251 TeV point; however, the overall consistency with the full multi-wavelength data remains limited.

-Fig.\ref{figSeds_1} presents our fitting results based solely on LHAASO observations of GRB 221009A.
-From the perspectives of both the total photon survival probability and the spectral energy distribution, the 18 TeV photons can be well explained by the ALPs-based model, regardless of whether LIV is included.
-In the ALPs–LIV hybrid scenario, the LIV contribution becomes increasingly significant above 100 TeV, effectively enhancing the total photon survival probability in this energy regime.